 What does the process involve?

 If liability and damages are present, or at least reasonably present, the following steps usually follow.
-The next step is to file a charge with the Equal Employment Opportunity Commission, or you may file with a functionally-equivalent state agency such as the Michigan Department of Civil Rights or the Texas Workforce Commission.
+The next step is to file a charge with the Equal Employment Opportunity Commission, or you may file with the Texas Workforce Commission.
 Once that charge is filed, a copy should be forwarded to the employer who then usually responds in writing.